This chapter focuses on how to enable users to reset their own passwords in secure fashion.

 Users must be able to access their mail after the service resets their passwords, or they will not be able to receive the new password.
 Do not therefore set up the service to reset the password used to access the email account specified in the user's profile.

 You can configure the password reset service for OpenAM, letting each realm inherit the global settings.
+Alternatively, you can choose to configure the service only for an individual realm.

 When OpenAM is configured with default settings, it uses the